 Layer Groups

-Layer groups can be used to further organize and re-use of relevant parts of a node graph.
+Layer groups can be used to organize and re-use of relevant parts of a node graph.
 There are two ways to create Layer group nodes:

-• Drag from input pin of a Layered Material and use the node search window, explained here.
+• Drag from the input pin of a Layered Material and use the node search window, explained here.
 Double-click "Material layer" from the node list.
 Select the node, and in the attribute panel, choose, Layer tab > Layers > Add, and choose Layer group from the list.
 Select that new Material Layer node and then choose Add again, this time picking the desired material type.
 This will create a new Layer input in the Layer group node, as well as a new material layer of the type selected, already connected.

 • Drag a Material layer node from the Texture Group in the node editor.
 Select the node, and choose Add, Layer group from the attribute panel.
 As with the previous method, this will convert the Material layer node into a Layer group.
 Select that node and choose Add again, adding a desired material type, which will automatically make the connection.